 Still a bike

 As an e-bike, the Electrom LEV uses an electric hub motor that allows riders to travel as fast as 40 mph.
-Using one 72 volt, 20 amp-hour battery and traveling at 20 mph it has a range of about 62 miles.
-An optional feature is to tack on two more batteries to the frame yielding a range of up to 186 miles.
+Using the 2,880Wh battery and traveling at 20 mph, it has a range of about 124 miles.
+An optional second battery doubles that range.

 Generator and Chain Drive System (GCD)